 I regularly present programs created for early learners (children ages 0-6).

 I plan and create storytimes for various ages inside and outside the library.
-In the library, I fill in for other librarians, conducting Rhyme Time (ages 2-3.5), Preschool Storytime (ages 3.5-6), Wonderworks (STEAM-themed storytime for ages 3-6), Yoga Tales (yoga-themed storytime for ages 3-6), and Tales at Ten (family storytime).
+In the library, I regularly present Wee Wonders, storytime for ages 0-2, as well as Tales @ 10, an all ages family storytime.
+I regularly fill in for other librarians, presenting Rhyme Time (ages 2-3.5), Preschool Storytime (ages 3.5-6), Wonderworks (STEAM-themed storytime for ages 3-6), and Yoga Tales (yoga-themed storytime for ages 3-6).
 Outside of the library, I visit the Westerville Early Learning Center and Kindergarten classrooms to present preschool and kindergarten storytimes.

 When presenting in-library storytimes, I use the library’s Smartboard to provide attendees with the text to rhymes and songs and to show apps, Tumblebooks, and videos.
 A sample preschool presentation is shown below:

 I create props, flannel sets, and materials for storytime use.
 I enjoy using props and storytelling techniques to introduce attendees to a different way of hearing a story.
 George is one of my most popular storytime props.
 He is used to retell the story Bark George using additional puppets.

 Some of the flannel sets I have created can be viewed below: